 Moreover, as an air plant, the mistletoe is suggested to be influenced by Loki himself.
 Perhaps that is how he managed to guide the arrow so well.
 The arrow likely struck true because it was guided by air; by lopt; by Loki.

-Why did Loki want to Harm Baldr?
+Why Did Loki Want to Harm Baldr?

-Let’s just say there are a couple of reasons why Loki wanted to harm Baldr.
+T there are a couple of reasons why Loki wanted to harm Baldr.
 For starters, everyone loved Baldr.
 The god was pure light and unbridled joy.
 Of course, Loki, being the guy who picks fights over nothing, is bothered by him.

 Also, at this point in the myths, the Aesir have…